 As headlines announce new benchmarks for whisky, investors and industry leaders are taking note.
 Whether you’re collecting as a hobby or an investment, you’ll want to protect your whisky by keeping it safe and in good condition while it’s in storage or being transported.

 Here are a few tips on how to store your whisky:

-Keep the collection consistently cool, but not too cold.
 If a collection becomes too cold, it can cause the liquid to become cloudy.
-Experts recommend storing whiskey at a temperature of 15-20°C. If you’re collecting both whisky and wine, you may not want to store them together, since ideal temperatures for whisky are at the higher end of the spectrum for ideal wine storage (around 11-14°C).
+Experts recommend storing whisky at a temperature of 15-20°C. If you’re collecting both whisky and wine, you may not want to store them together, since ideal temperatures for whisky are at the higher end of the spectrum for ideal wine storage (around 11-14°C).

 If you would like to find out more on how you can protect your whisky collection and other valuable possessions, leave your contact details via the 'Contact Me' button below and our representatives will get in touch with you.

 No part of this article may be reproduced in any written, electronic, recording, or printed form without written permission of Chubb.

 Disclaimer - The content of the above article is not intended to constitute professional advice.
 Although all content is believed to be accurate, Chubb Insurance Singapore Limited (Chubb) makes no warranty or guarantee about the accuracy, completeness, or adequacy of the content of this article.
 Users relying on any content do so at their own risk.